5 Things I wish I’d done before having Kids

 Perhaps I should have paid more attention to my friends who already had kids.
 I might have been a better friend to them if I had too!

-That said though, perhaps it was better to be blissfully unaware of how challenging newborns can be or Mr M might have changed his mind about us having one!
+That said though, perhaps it was better to be blissfully unaware of how challenging newborns can be.
+Mr M might have changed his mind about us having one!

-This blog is a wonderfully therapeutic outlet for me now as a mother and being pregnant again and like a lot of new mums, I did sometimes feel like I’d lost myself a bit when I became a mum for the first time.
+This blog is a wonderfully therapeutic outlet for me now.
+I did sometimes feel like I’d lost myself a bit when I became a mum for the first time.
 I think starting the blog earlier would have helped me retain a sense of myself.

 Apart from that, I’ve also had the opportunity to meet so many other parents and expectant parents and that network would have been lovely to have first time around too!